YurichBRO/discord-useful-features/README.md

 ## Changelog
 1.0 - first version, has reloc from a channel to a thread or from thread to a thread, deleting from both a thread and a channel, ping command for checking whether the bot is working.

 1.1 - now you can reloc from a channel to a channel and from a thread to a channel.
 README.md now has a changelog.

+1.2 - added help messages for command parameters.
+Most of log messages are now stored in json files.

+1.3 - added `archive_in` parameter to `reloc` command.